ianlumiere/PracticeProblems/sql/sql_notes.md

 - SQL is case insensitive.
 - All extra whitespace in a SQL statement is ignored, so format how you like it.
 - SQL is 0 indexed
+- ON CHAPTER 7!

+## Interview Questions:
+1. What is a Primary Key?

+A column (or set of columns) whose values uniquely identify every row in a table

+2. What is a Foreign Key?

+A field (or collection of fields) in one table, that refers to the PK in another table.

+3. List the different types of joins and why would you use any of them Have you used variables (either in programming or data base queries?)

+MySQL:
+INNER JOIN: Returns records that have matching values in both tables LEFT JOIN: Returns all records from the left table, and the matched records from the right table RIGHT JOIN: Returns all records from the right table, and the matched records from the left table CROSS JOIN: Returns all records from both tables

+4. Have you pivoted a table?

+Turns the table to the right.

+5. Have you moved data between data bases?

+No

+6. If you need a task/script to run every day to get data from a system, how do you set it up?

+Airflow.
+Some type of scheduled ingestion system.

+7. What is the difference between char (char or character) and varchar?

+char stores only fixed-length character string data types whereas varchar stores variable-length string where an upper limit of length is specified.

+8. What is indexing?
+Why is it done?

+Indexes are used to retrieve data from the database more quickly than otherwise.
+The users cannot see the indexes, they are just used to speed up searches/queries.
+Note: Updating a table with indexes takes more time than updating a table without (because the indexes also need an update).

+9. What is stored procedures?

+A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.

+10. Why would you normalize a table?

+Normalization entails organizing the columns (attributes) and tables (relations) of a database to ensure that their dependencies are properly enforced by database integrity constraints.
+Normalization is the process of creating a maximally efficient relational database.
+Essentially, databases should be organized to decrease redundancy and avoid dependence anomalies.

+- First Normal Form (1NF)
+    - This initial set of rules sets the fundamental guidelines for keeping your database properly organized.
+    - Remove any repeating groups of data (i.e. beware of duplicative columns or rows within the same table)
+    - Create separate tables for each group of related data
+    - Each table should have a primary key (i.e. a field that identifies each row with a non-null, unique value)

+- Second Normal Form (2NF)
+    - This next set of rules builds upon those outlined in 1NF.
+    - Meet every rule from 1NF
+    - Remove data that doesn’t depend on the table’s primary key (either move the data to the appropriate table or create a new table and primary key)
+    - Foreign keys are used to identify table relationships

+- Third Normal Form (3NF)
+    - This set of rules takes those outlined in 1NF and 2NF a step further.
+    - Meet every rule from 1NF and 2NF
+    - Remove attributes that rely on other non-key attributes (i.e. remove columns that depend on columns that aren’t foreign or primary keys)

+11. When would you normalize a dimension?
+Its advantages & disadvantages?

+?